Skip the dry textbooks and read some nonfiction books that read like novels instead with these top narrative nonfiction books.

 Science & Technology Nonfiction Narratives

 Raising questions about privacy, medical research, and ethics, Rebecca Skloot spent more than a decade researching the history of Henrietta Lacks and her immortal cells.
 Just before her death of cervical cancer, Henrietta Lack’s cells were taken without her permission and scientists figured out how to keep them alive indefinitely.
 The created cell line was then used for countless medical research.
-Interspersing the history of Henrietta’s family with the medical use of her cells, Lacks has penned a memorable work.
+Interspersing the history of Henrietta’s family with the medical use of her cells, Skloot has penned a memorable work.

 Margot Lee Shetterly